mattlucian/Compiler-Cminus/README.md

 - Nick
    - Faculty menu
    - Course preference forms
+    - Document your functions / classes at a high level.
+Add to word document

 - Matt
     - Admin part
     - Reports
         - Add report information
+    - Document your functions / classes at a high level.
+Add to word document

 - Katelin
     - Log in / Authenticate student, faculty, admin